asrul10/habit-tracker/README.md

 # Privacy Friendly Habit Tracker

-A simple habit tracker tool with no gamification and no notification features.
+A simple habit tracker tool with no gamification, no ads, and no notification features.
 Just record your small win every day.

 ## Features
 - [ ] Add habit